On big Ramsey degrees for binary free amalgamation classes: Abstract

 \section{Abstract}

 Generalizing and simplifying recent work of Dobrinen, we show that if $\c{L}$ is a finite binary relational language and $\c{F}$ is a finite set of finite irreducible $\c{L}$-structures, then the class $\c{K} = \mathrm{Forb}(\c{F})$ has finite big Ramsey degrees. \thefootnote \footnote{2020 Mathematics Subject Classification.
 Primary: 05D10.
-Secondary: 03E02.} \thefootnote \footnote{The author was supported by NSF Grant no.\ DMS 1803489 and the ANR project AGRUME (ANR-17-CE40-0026).}
+Secondary: 03E02.} \thefootnote \footnote{The author was supported by NSF Grants \ DMS 1803489 and DMS and the ANR project AGRUME (ANR-17-CE40-0026).}

 The infinite Ramsey theorem \cite{Ram} states that for any $k, r< \omega$ and any coloring $\chi\colon [\bb{N}]^k\to r$, there is some infinite $S\subseteq \bb{N}$ with $\big|\chi\big[[S]^k\big]\big| = 1$, i.e.\ that $\chi$ is monochromatic on $k$-tuples from $S$.
 The situation becomes more interesting when we place restrictions on the set $S$ from the theorem.
 For instance, suppose $\chi\colon [\bb{Q}]^k\to r$ is a coloring.
 Can we find an infinite set $S\subseteq \bb{Q}$ which is \emph{order-isomorphic to $\bb{Q}$} and with $\big|\chi\big[[S]^n\big]\big| = 1$?
 The answer is no; let $\bb{Q} = \{q_n: n< \omega\}$ be an enumeration.
 We use this enumeration to define the following $2$-coloring of pairs: given $m< n< \omega$, set $\chi(\{q_m, q_n\}) = 0$ if $q_m < q_n$, and set $\chi(\{q_m, q_n\}) = 1$ if $q_n < q_m$.
 Then whenever $S\subseteq \bb{Q}$ is order isomorphic to $\bb{Q}$, we can find pairs from $S$ of each color.